MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 #### What are the pricing and licensing details for Power Automate Premium?

--   List Price (USD): $15 per user/month
+-   **List Price (USD)**: $15 per user/month
--   Entitlements: Licensed per user, Power Automate Premium enables licensed users to automate modern applications via API-based digital process automation, Digital Process Automation (cloud flows), and legacy applications via UI-based robotic process automation (desktop flows) in attended mode.
+-   **Entitlements**: Licensed per user, Power Automate Premium enables licensed users to automate modern applications via API-based digital process automation, Digital Process Automation (cloud flows), and legacy applications via UI-based robotic process automation (desktop flows) in attended mode.
 It also includes full Process Mining desktop functionality and a limited amount of Process Mining data storage (50 MB per user license up to 100 GB per customer).

 #### How does this compare to the previous Power Automate per user with attended RPA offer and the Power Automate per user offer?